TobiasNickel/trdb/README.md

 const posts = db.collection('posts');
 ```

 This is all the API presented.
-Also, this module, will watch the json file. and if you or an other process will update the json-file.
+Also, this module, will watch the json file.
+And if you or an other process will update the json-file.
 It get reloaded and populated in the db running process.
 This is very handy when inserting dummy data for test and quickly delete again.
 This will make your prototyping faster.

 Currently there is no mechanism to close the db.
 Meaning that the file will be watched for the runtime of the process/server.
 Because of that, you should not use this module to access lots and lots of json-files.
 For that, just read and parse the files as json using the `fs` module.
 Trdb is meant to mimic a DB.

+There was the idea, to have separate files for separate collections.
+But this does not need to be implemented by this library, as you can have a separate `db` for a collection.

 # expectations:
 This module is developed out of a need, it might still be changed, but when there are breaking API changes it follows the semver versioning. currently the code has 100% test-coverage measured with `nyc`.